RubenEngel/uni-clarity/README.md

 ## Improvements
 * Integrate Redux for a central store of application data and to improve performance on re-renders.
-* Use the Provider pattern to a FirebaseAuth context.
+* Use the Provider pattern to create a FirebaseAuth context.